groupvine/gv-doc/social/index.md

-To avoid the risk of spammers sending emails to your group from a compromised email account, all emails sent from your own email account to the group are confirmed (by clicking on a "Proceed" button in a "confirmation email") before being sent to the group.
-If the email was sent by a group Admin, then the confirmation email is sent directly back to the sender for their confirmation.
-If the email was sent by a group Editor, then the responsibility for confirming the email depends on the "Group moderation" setting.
+To avoid the risk of spammers sending emails to your group from a compromised email account, all emails sent from your own email account to the group must be confirmed (by clicking on a "Proceed" button in a "confirmation email") before being forwarded to the group.

+For emails sent by group Admins, the confirmation email is sent directly back to the sender for their confirmation.

+For emails sent by group Editors, the responsibility for confirming the email depends on the "Group moderation" setting:

 * If "Group moderation" is disabled (the default), then the confirmation is handled the same way, being sent directly back to the sender.